Two-Factor Authentication

 Supported method: Authenticator App (TOTP)

 Synthflow supports Time-based One-Time Password (TOTP) via an authenticator app.
-You can use any compatible app, such as:
+You can use any compatible app, such as Google Authenticator, Authy, Microsoft Authenticator, or other TOTP-compatible apps.

-Scan the QR code with your authenticator app, or enter the setup key manually if your app supports it.
+Scan the QR code with your authenticator app (or enter the setup key manually if your app supports it), then enter the 6-digit code from the app.

 When recovery codes are generated